 A collector must then respond in a certain way; otherwise, the collection activity must cease and all related consumer reporting must be rescinded.
 Debt validation can become the central tool in your arsenal when confronting aggressive collectors.

 If a collector has ever contacted you regarding a debt that you are not certain belongs to you, or one you feel you have paid already, it’s the collection agency’s obligation to provide proof that the money is, in fact, owed by you and that the debt is valid.

-The FDCPA also obligates debt collectors to behave in a certain manner when communicating with others.
-Collectors must identify themselves by name and their employer, but they aren’t permitted to disclose the reason for their call, discuss details regarding the debt, or the amount they are trying to collect.
+The FDCPA also obligates debt collectors to behave in a certain manner when communicating with others who are not the debtor.
+Collectors must identify themselves by name and their employer, but they aren’t permitted to disclose the reason for their call, discuss details regarding the debt or mention the amount they are trying to collect.
 They may, however, ask family members and friends how to reach you.

 If a debt collector communicates the details of your debt to a colleague, friend or family member, it is considered a huge invasion of your privacy.
 It’s a violation of your rights to discuss your debts with another party, even if that person is your spouse or immediate family.
 Without permission, there is no scope for a collection agency discussing your debt, or details of it, with anyone other than yourself.

 Leveraging your rights as a consumer

 Even though debt collection agencies can be intimidating, you do have rights under the FDCPA.
 You have a right to be treated respectfully and to have your privacy protected.
 You also have the right to validate any debts.
 At Lexington Law Firm, we leverage your rights under the FDCPA as a part of our credit repair strategy.